 The Chair shall prepare the Provisional Agenda and List of Participants in consultation with the Vice-Chair and forward them to the participants at least one month before the opening of the Conference.
 One of the items of the Agenda shall be the Chair’s report on the activities of the Commission since the last Conference.

-The Chair will report the activities and future plans of the Commission to the relevant sessions of the International Hydrographic Conference.
-Between sessions, reports of studies or other activities which may be considered of general interest to all Member States should be reported by the Chair to the IHO Secretariat for general dissemination.
+The Chair shall report the activities and future plans of the Commission to the IHO Assembly.
+The Chair shall also submit reports to the IRCC meetings and an annual report to the IHO Secretariat.
+Between sessions of the IHO Assembly, reports of studies or other activities which may be considered of general interest to all Member States shall be reported by the Chair to the IHO Secretariat for general dissemination.

 Page 3 of 4

-The Chair will also submit a report on the activities of the Commission for inclusion in the relevant IHO reports.
+COMMITTES AND WORKING GROUPS

+The Commission may establish, as appropriate, internal committees and working groups to pursue regional priorities including those that align with IHO global strategic objectives.

+All Members and Associated Members may contribute to the work of these committees and working groups.

+Observers may be invited to participate also.

+The procedures for establishing these committees and working groups should be detailed here.

 EXPENSES